microsoft/LightGBM/docs/Parallel-Learning-Guide.rst

 Socket Version
 ^^^^^^^^^^^^^^

-It needs to collect IP of all machines that want to run parallel learning in and allocate one TCP port (assume 12345 here) for all machines, and change firewall rules to allow income of this port (12345).
+It needs to collect IP of all machines that want to run distributed learning in and allocate one TCP port (assume 12345 here) for all machines, and change firewall rules to allow income of this port (12345).
 Then write these IP and ports in one file (assume ``mlist.txt``), like following:

 .. code::